 We continuously receive inquiries from customers questioning if it’s possible for one participant of paternity testing to switch samples, either with themselves or someone else, or if they could have changed the DNA somehow by eating before collecting DNA.

-Alleged Father Switches his sample with someone else for a Paternity Test
+Alleged father switches his sample with someone else’s

-Another question I often get asked is whether the alleged father could have switched his own samples with someone else.
-If you purchase the home DNA collection kit for paternity testing purposes, the results you receive are not court admissible.
-This is because the laboratory can not verify whose sample they have actually received.
+Is it possible that the alleged father could have switched his own samples with someone else’s?
+If you purchase the home DNA collection kit for paternity testing purposes, the results you receive are not court-admissible.
+This is because the laboratory cannot verify whose samples were actually received.
 If the participants do not collect the samples together and mail them off together, there is always a risk that someone could switch their samples with someone else.
-If you are in a situation where you doubt the reliability of the other person to be honest about submitting their own sample, we always recommend a legal paternity test collection.
-This is where all participants go to a third party collection facility to have their DNA collected by a third party.
-The collector will verify ID and take photos of each participant.
-The collector then sends the samples to the lab for testing to establish a chain-of-custody to verify samples could not have been tampered with.
+If you are in a situation where you doubt the honesty and reliability of the other test participant, we always recommend a legal paternity test collection.
+This type of testing is identical to personal testing except that participants to a third-party collection facility to have their DNA collected by a disinterested Collector.
+The Collector verifies ID and take photos of each participant.
+The collector then sends the samples to the lab for testing to establish an impartial chain of custody, thereby verifying samples could not have been tampered with.

-One last situation I want to discuss is the question of whether someone can alter their DNA by eating or drinking something before they swab their mouth.
-The answer is no. You can not alter your DNA with putting anything in your mouth.
-If you have had a bone marrow transplant recently, that may come into account.
-Anything like that should be discussed with the facility doing the paternity testing.
+One last scenario has to do with whether someone can alter their DNA by eating or drinking something before they swab their mouth.
+The answer is no. You cannot alter your DNA by putting anything in your mouth.

 We do ask that you don’t eat or drink anything for about an hour before collecting the DNA samples, and this is to keep food or anything else off the swabs.
-Eating or drinking before the collection can cause remnants to get on the swab with the DNA.
-The worst this will do is create a situation where we can’t get a profile at all.
-If a profile is obtained, then the food or drink did nothing.
-If we can’t get a profile we need to recollect samples for the participant for re-testing.
-The first recollection is always at no charge to the customer here at IDENTIGENE.
+Eating or drinking before the collection can cause remnants to get on the swab with the DNA, degrading the sample.
+In most cases, eating or drinking won’t affect the sample, but there is always that chance.
+If we can’t get a profile, we need to recollect samples for the participant for re-testing.